jandgdinh/READMEcreator/README.md

   ## Description
   This program will create a README.md for the user.
+This used node.js and inquirer

   ## Table of Contents
   - [Installation](#installation)